ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

 * All Boolean responses are matched to a "True" or "False" string representation.

-* Unanswered optional questions are not be included in submitted responses (i.e null or empty strings values are NOT included)
+* Unanswered optional questions are not included in submitted responses (i.e null or empty strings values are NOT included)

 Schema Definition